The Importance of Context When Recommending TV Content: Dataset and Algorithms: Concluding Remarks

 In this paper, we introduced the novel and publicly available CTV dataset of TV consumption enriched with contextual information that contributes to the evaluation of TV viewing in the home.
 To this end, we conducted an extensive field study over a period of five weeks with a group of more than 100 participants.
 Using the dataset, we showed associations between different aspects of TV watching, e.g. users' average attention level of genres, and how these change over time and in different social situations.
 Furthermore, we evaluated to which degree contextual knowledge influences the performance of predicting what content will be consumed.
 The experimental results showed that inclusion of contextual information significantly improves accuracy and diversity compared to contextless predictions, but also that knowledge of past behavior is essential to achieve high accuracies.

 In future work we plan to apply methods that have proven successful within the context-aware recommender systems community, and evaluate how they adapt to a dataset with a limited number of target classes and multiple interactions between the same user and target.
-This would include deep models suitable for inferring latent contextual features.
+This will among others include deep models suitable for inferring latent contextual features.
+The presented work is directly applicable to recommending genres.
+Future work can potentially investigate using genres for reducing the search space in item recommendations.